philipp323/ha_visualisierung/README.md

 Browser: FireFox Quantum 60.0.2

 Known Issues:
-  - Placement of objects (a lot of work)
+  - Placement of objects (three.js, a lot of work)

 ## :chart_with_upwards_trend: Contributing: